-Indeed, the law does vary across jurisdictions, but there is a general acceptance that companies must follow regulations or do what is best for the employee by instituting health and safety protocols.
+Indeed, the law does vary across jurisdictions, but there is a general acceptance that companies must follow regulations or do what is best for their employees by instituting health and safety protocols.

-What you would not give right now for a bucket of hot coffee, a bowl of chilli and a marathon of Monica Bellucci or Idris Elba films!
-You are working in sub-zero temperatures, and you feel like you have gained an extra 30 pounds due to all the layers of clothing you’re wearing — and it still isn’t enough to be warm.
+What you would not give right now for a bucket of hot coffee, a bowl of chilli and a movie marathon!
+You’re working in sub-zero temperatures, and you feel like you have gained an extra 30 pounds due to all the layers of clothing you’re wearing — and it still isn’t enough to be warm.

 So, when exactly is it too cold to work outside, anyway?
 For that matter, can the indoor workplace be too cold to work as well?

-According to Environment Canada, temperatures that range between 0°C (32°F) and -9°C (-15.8°F) can cause slight discomfort, and you should dress warmly.
-When temperatures range between -10°C (-14°F) and -54°C (-65.2°F), you have a heightened risk of hypothermia and frostnip frostbite.
-Anything that goes beyond -55°C (-67°F) is hazardous and dangerous and will require you to cancel outdoor activities and stay indoors.
+According to Environment Canada, temperatures that range between 32°F and -15.8°F can cause slight discomfort, and you should dress warmly.
+When temperatures range between --14°F and -65.2°F, you have a heightened risk of hypothermia and frostnip frostbite.
+Anything that goes beyond -67°F is hazardous and dangerous and will require you to cancel outdoor activities and stay indoors.

-Employers in most developed markets are mandated to institute every precaution to protect workers in most circumstances, whether it is too hot or too cold.
-So, you do have the option of leaving work early, but it is not a right that will afford you full wages for the day.
+Employers in most developed markets are mandated to institute every precaution to protect workers in most circumstances, whether it’s too cold or too hot to work.
+So, you do have the option of leaving work early, but it’s not a right that will afford you full wages for the day.

 Here are several tips to fight frigid temperatures and remain comfortable — inside and outside:

 When you’re working in sub-zero temperatures for an extended period of time, you do not want your skin exposed.
 In fact, you should aim to have layers covering your body, from double socks to double (or triple) sweaters.
 As long as the many layers do not hinder your work, then you should do what is comfortable.